 CivicActions uses shared Google calendars for CivicActions standing meetings, birthdays, and "out of office" time.

 You can specify which hours you work.
 From the guide: "About a third of the way down the "General" settings' page there's a section called "Working hours" and a checkbox that's unchecked by default.
 If you check it, you can specify your preferred working hours.
-Once you save your changes, other people will get a warning if they try to schedule you outside those times."
+Once you save your changes, other people will get a warning if they try to schedule you outside those times.

 You can see other people's public calendars to help schedule meetings.
-To view someone else's calendar, type their name in the lefthand column under "other calendars."
+To view someone else's calendar, type their name in the left column under "other calendars."
 Finally, there's a link titled "Find a time" (left of what's shown in the gif, below) which shows everyone's schedules next to each other so you can easily see when there are no conflicts.

 You can set up blocks of time that people can reserve.
 Just select "Appointment slots" after you choose a window of time.